liphlab/liph-website/content/join/postdoc.md

 title = "Post-doc positions"

 # Project summary to display on homepage.
-summary = "Multiple post-doc position open (RtdA and post-doc)!"
+summary = "Multiple post-doc positions open (RtdA and post-doc)!"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = ""